Hemoencephalography (HEG)

 New HEG instruments supply useful feedback signals from any placement.
 Targeting treatmentto the affected brain area now becomes simple and fosters more efficient treatments.
 Treatmentsno longer must rely on connectivity of cortical areas to bring the treatment to inaccessible brainareas.
 No longer must we move to the light to look for the brass ring lost in the dark.
 This factorprovides greater efficiency and helps provide for shorter less expensive treatments.

+The simplicity of HEG application, and training evaluation makes home training practical.
 Measurement of gains with the new home based T.O.V.A.
 PC computer program empowers thehome trainer to communicate effectively with a supervising professional.

 The targeting possibilities of HEG makes the SPECT or QEEG coherence studies extremelyvaluable aids in defining the hypoperfused brain areas most likely to underly brain dysfunction.
+SPECT, QEEG, vascularity and HEG form a science foundation for neurofeedback and make theprocess understandable to the professional and layman alike.

 A recent comparison of SPECT with QEEG promises to make QEEG a less expensive route toeffective targeting of the therapeutic exercise.